Circassian–Kumyk wars: Russian intervention

-E. N. Kusheva suggested that by the mid-16th century, Tarkov was already the center of the Tarkov Shahmhal.
-During the battle, the Shahmhal, whose name is not recorded in the Russian chronicles, retreated into the mountains.
-According to epigraphic evidence, this leader may have been Budai I ibn Umal-Muhammad.
+The Russian attack on Tarki led Caucasologist E. N. Kusheva to suggest that by the mid-16th century Tarki had already emerged as the political center of the Shamkhalate.
+The defense of the town was reportedly led by the shamkhal himself, who retreated into the mountains following the defeat.
+Although his name is not recorded in the Russian chronicles, researcher L. I. Lavrov, relying on epigraphic evidence, proposed that he may have been Buday I ibn Umal-Muhammad.